Relativity Space: Headquarters

 Relativity Space announced a new 11000 sqm Long Beach, California headquarters and factory in February 2020.
-As of February 2020, the new headquarters is planned to house both business operations and Relativity's autonomous development operations that the company plans to build into a modern rocket manufacturing factory in the coming years.
-According to an interview with CEO Tim Ellis in early 2020, the factory is planned to have no fixed tooling, which is hoped to allow it to be rapidly reconfigured and autonomous.
-A new 93,000-square-metre (1,000,000 sq ft) factory was announced in June 2021, with Relativity set to takeover the former Boeing C-17 production plant in January 2022 to begin production of its Terran R reusable launch vehicle.
-In 2024, with the headquarters building completed, the company looked to have permitting approved for a 200 foot tall test stand.
-The application is in progress.
+Terran 1 was manufactured at this location, which houses additive manufacturing, research and development facilities.
+A new 93,000-square-metre (1,000,000 sq ft) factory was announced in 2021, with Relativity taking over the former Boeing C-17 production plant in 2022 to begin production of its Terran R reusable launch vehicle.